MicrosoftDocs/cpp-docs/docs/intrinsics/writecr8.md

 ## Remarks

-This intrinsic is only available in kernel mode, and the routine is only available as an intrinsic.
+The `__writecr8` intrinsic is only available in kernel mode, and the routine is only available as an intrinsic.

 **END Microsoft Specific**